Chapter 5: Claire

 He slept ten hours.

 He thought about her hands.
-The way they’d wrapped around a coffee mug in the diner.
-The left one tremoring, pressed flat without missing a beat in whatever she was saying.
+The left one tremoring in the diner, pressed flat without missing a beat.
 The way they’d moved on Claire’s face — steady, warm, the touch of someone who had spent eleven years learning that the first touch matters.
+The warmth when his fingers touched hers over the phone screen and neither of them pulled away.

-Eleven days.
-Normal.
-The word sat in his mouth like a filling that didn’t quite match the tooth — functional, present, wrong at a frequency only the tongue could detect.
+Eleven days of his hands being his hands.
+His handwriting steady on the clipboard and the steadiness not making his stomach turn.
+Rook sleeping on his boots every night without waking.
+Normal — the word sitting in his mouth like a filling that didn’t quite match the tooth, functional, present, wrong at a frequency only the tongue could detect.

 They were not his hands.
 They smelled like accelerant.